 Receivership happens when a property's condition has deteriorated to the point where the court finds it necessary to appoint a receiver to make the necessary repairs.
 Code enforcement agencies, such as a Board of Health or inspectional services, will typically identified these properties.
 The legal department for the municipality or the Attorney General's office will petition the local Housing Court for the appointment of a receiver.
 However, although rarely done, tenants may also petition the Housing Court for the appointment of a receiver.
 An appointed receiver will make the necessary repairs and place a lien against the property.
 The receiver makes the necessary repairs and forecloses on the lien.
 The receiver will then auction the property and use the proceeds to pay for the lien thereby ending the receivership.
 If your property is facing receivership, it is imperative to hire an attorney who has experience dealing with receivership.
 Our attorneys have extensive experience representing municipal petitioners, property owners and receivers in receivership cases.

-Contact The Law Offices of Sean M. Murphy, P.C.
+Contact The Law Offices of Murphy & Murphy, P.C.

-Whether you are a landlord or a tenant, at the Law Offices of Sean M. Murphy, P.C., we know how to handle your issues and will work diligently to resolve your landlord/tenant dispute.
+Whether you are a landlord or a tenant, at the Law Offices of Murphy & Murphy, P.C., we know how to handle your issues and will work diligently to resolve your landlord/tenant dispute.

 Call our Brockton, Massachusetts office today at (774) 257-5732.